thisisrexa/thisisrexa/README.md

 ```

 ###### About Me
 Hi there, I'm Rexa.
 I am passionate about learning new technologies and skills.
 My journey in programming started in 2016 when I wanted to learn how to build websites.
-I have worked as both a UI/UX designer and a Python programmer, and I am currently working as a Front-End Developer.
+I have experience as both a UI/UX designer and a Python programmer, and I am currently working as a Front-End Developer.

 > I am aiming to become a Fullstack JS developer, focusing on MERN.